Tyrowo/tyro_work/README.md

 ## Creative Decisions/Things to Revisit Way Later

 it turns out for my other project I used a package called expandable, and used their ExpandablePanel, not the list tile.
 For now I've decided that I want to make this site with as many out of the box components as possible, so I'm going to stick with the native ExpansionPanelList and maybe revisit this concept later on.
 Really depends on if that dropdown arrow is too ugly to keep.
 It kind of is annoying but maybe it's good ux to show people that they're not just banners anyway.
 If only the color customizer actually worked lol
+>> building my own widgets for the banners was pretty cool and looks much better now

 though i guess i'm being a little hypocritical because I don't want to learn how to finesse the animations myself...
 Taking the time to learn how to do animations myself seems like overkill?
+>> well I decided to do it anyway. the only thing I used a plugin for was a rainbow tween, and learning how to use animatedboxes and the opacity effects were the simplest forms of animation, but it was still nice learning how to play around with it myself.

 add stackoverflow profile to socials if I get enough karma that it's not just a fresh account